 Every March the Inn at Ellis River celebrates Maple Sugaring season with special maple recipes for our gourmet country breakfasts and afternoon refreshments.
-In 2014, we participated in the Inn-to-Inn March Maple Madness, and featured these muffins ~ what could be better than starting a chilly spring morning with maple and bacon?
+In 2014, we participated in the Inn-to-Inn March Maple Madness, and these muffins won the prize for best recipe ~ so what could be better than starting a chilly spring morning with maple and bacon?

 - 4 bananas

 - 1 cup milk

 - 1/3 cup + 3 Tablespoons dark amber maple syrup

 - 1 cup crispy fried bacon, cut into small dice*

 - 1/4 teaspoon salt

 - 3 cups all purpose flour